SITUATION IN BALI:

 - All citizens and visitors are asked to stay at home, work from home and follow the guidelines of “SOCIAL DISTANCING”.

 - When outside from your home it is mandatory to wear a face mask.

 - Food shopping and other important necessities are still possible (not a lock down)

-- Most restaurants and bars are closed but offer delivery or pick up service.
+- Many restaurants are now open for dining and offer delivery or pick up service.

 - Major events have been cancelled and the governor has instructed the Balinese to stay away from mass events (religions and non-religious).

 - All tourist attractions and sites have been asked to temporarily closed, including the beaches.

 - Otherwise the situation is mostly calm and controlled.